SciML/DiffEqDocs.jl/docs/src/models/catalyst.md

 `-->` is the only supported plain text arrow.*

 #### Using bi-directional arrows
-Bi-directional arrows can be used to designate a reaction that goes two ways.
+Bi-directional unicode arrows can be used to designate a reaction that goes two ways.
 These two models are equivalent:
 ```julia
 rn = @reaction_network begin
   2.0, X + Y → XY